5 Competitor’s Analysis Framework for Effective Analysis

 In this framework of competitor analysis, you can figure out where your brand, product, and services stand among competitors.
 This framework is also known as positional mapping.

-It generally consists of two attributes (i.e. price and quality).
-And this method requires input from the customer/client.
+It generally consists of two attributes (i.e. price and quality) and requires input from the customer/client to be effective.
+This visualization helps businesses identify gaps in the market and understand consumer preferences.

 • When you want to understand your product/service from the customer’s point of view.